 Blinken visits Middle East in bid to solidify fragile Israel-Gaza truce

-Gaza — U.S. Secretary of State Antony Blinken arrived in Israel on Tuesday, beginning a tour of the Middle East aimed at solidifying the fragile cease-fire between Israel and Hamas.
-253 Palestinians and 12 Israelis were killed in the 11-day conflict that was halted early on Friday by a tenuous truce agreement.
+Gaza — U.S. Secretary of State Antony Blinken was in Israel on Tuesday, beginning a tour of the Middle East aimed at solidifying the fragile cease-fire between Israel and Hamas.
+At least 253 Palestinians, including almost 70 children, and 14 people in Israel were killed during the 11-day conflict that was halted early on Friday by a tenuous truce agreement.

-Blinken, the highest-ranking U.S. official to visit the region since President Joe Biden took office, is expected to focus also on reconstruction in the Gaza Strip, where an estimated 77,000 Palestinians were displaced by the Israeli airstrikes.
+Blinken, the highest-ranking U.S. official to visit the region since President Joe Biden took office, told journalists after meeting Israeli leader Benjamin Netanyahu that Mr. Biden had sent him to reinforce America's commitment to Israel's security, to work for greater peace and stability in the region, and to address the urgent humanitarian needs and reconstruction in the Gaza Strip.

-Gaza's infrastructure was also damaged in the fighting, leaving hundreds of thousands of people without fresh running water.
+An estimated 77,000 Palestinians were displaced by the Israeli airstrikes during the conflict, which also hit Gaza's infrastructure hard, leaving hundreds of thousands of people without fresh running water.

+After reiterating the administration's staunch support of Israel's right to defend itself from attack — following Hamas' firing of more than 4,000 at the country — Blinken stressed that the U.S. wanted to see the cease-fire built upon, "with the recognition that loses on both sides were profound."

+Blinken said the U.S. had already committed to helping Israel refortify it's defenses, including a replenishment of its partially U.S.-funded "Iron Dome" missile defense system, which stopped the vast majority of the Palestinian rockets from hitting the ground.

+The Secretary of State said the Biden administration believed that to prevent another flare-up of the decades-old conflict, all sides must "use the space created" by the current truce "to address the underlying issues," which he said should begin with "tackling humanitarian issues in Gaza" and helping to rebuild the decimated Palestinian enclave.

+Blinken said he'd be announcing more U.S. help for Palestinians later on Tuesday, but noted that American aid would be provided in a way that would "ensure that Hamas does not benefit."

-Blinken was to meet separately on Tuesday with Israeli Prime Minister Benjamin Netanyahu and Palestinian Authority President Mahmoud Abbas.
+Blinken was to meet separately with Palestinian Authority President Mahmoud Abbas later on Tuesday.
 The Palestinian Authority controls the Israeli-occupied West Bank, but not Gaza, which is run by the militant group Hamas.
 The United States considers Hamas a terrorist organization and does not deal directly with it.

+Netanyahu said he had thanked Blinken for the ongoing support of the United States, and he warned that, "if Hamas breaks the calm and attacks Israel, our response will be very powerful."

 The recent conflict came after weeks of clashes in the neighborhood of Sheikh Jarrah, in Israeli-occupied east Jerusalem, between Israeli police and Palestinian protesters.
 Tension there was high over the threatened eviction of more than a dozen Palestinian families from their homes by Jewish settlers, as well as over Israel's policing tactics around the al-Aqsa mosque, one of the holiest sites in Islam, during Ramadan.